buggybeginner/buggybeginner/README.md

 Hi, I'm Srijani, also known as buggybeginner! 😄 Pronouns: she/her.
 I’m interested in Web Development, AI, and Machine Learning, and currently focusing on learning web development basics.

-⚡ Fun fact: I am kind of a boring person...
-Nothing much happening! 🙃
+⚡ Fun fact: I am kind of a boring person! 🙃 But I love creating K-drama edits and reels!

 ## Skills